-Paul N. Berard was admitted to the Illinois and Wisconsin Bars in 2011, and focuses his practice on the defense of workers’ compensation claims.
+Paul N. Berard was admitted to the Illinois and Wisconsin Bars in 2011 and the Missouri Bar in 2012, and focuses his practice on the defense of workers’ compensation claims.
 Paul earned a Bachelor of Science in Economics from the University of Wisconsin – Madison.
 While at Wisconsin, Paul spent one semester abroad at Murdoch University in Western Australia.
 Paul earned his Juris Doctor from Marquette University Law School.
 In law school, Paul clerked at a criminal defense and plaintiff litigation law firm.
 After law school, Paul spent one year as an attorney in a plaintiff’s personal injury and workers’ compensation firm before joining Hennessy & Roach.

 - Marquette University Law School, Juris Doctor, 2011